An intelligent tutor for planning in large partially observable environments: Conclusion

+Our simplification that computations sample from the true reward distribution could in part be addressed by integrating a model of people's biases when performing mental simulations into the meta-level MDP.
+One such model is utility weighted sampling \citep{lieder2015utility}, which takes the common bias of overweighting extreme events into account.
+While these potential changes to reward sampling strategy provide a practical way to address common biases, ultimately, the usefulness of planning is inherently limited by the quality of people's mental simulations.
+Therefore, people's internal mental simulations being less accurate than the provided samples might make the strategies less beneficial for them.

+The flight planning problem used in our training experiment is an abstraction of the type of planning problems people face in the real world.
+Therefore, it does not yet qualify as a practical real-world educational application and does not directly match the kinds of problems students commonly learn to solve.
+Instead, our article introduces the general principles for the development of computer-based learning systems that automatically discover planning strategies in partially observable environments and teach them to people using feedback-based cognitive tutors.
+We believe that these principles also apply to the design of cognitive tutors for problem-solving in more realistic settings and the abstractions commonly used in standard curricula.

+We hope that future work will apply the general principles introduced in this article to develop or improve intelligent tutoring systems for teaching the problem-solving skills students need to succeed in academic contexts, such as solving word problems in math and physics or planning how to write an essay, and real-world settings, such as career planning, project management, and financial decision-making.

+The path from our online laboratory into schools might be long, but recent progress suggests that the principles introduced in this article can be applied to leverage AI to discover and teach cognitive strategies that teach people how to make better decisions in the real world \citep{heindrich2024leveraging, becker2022boosting}.
+Concretely, we have recently shown that these principles can be applied to discover and teach adaptive strategies for deciding between different mortgages \citep{becker2022boosting} and choosing between projects \citep{heindrich2024leveraging}.

-A major next step will be to apply intelligent tutoring systems based on strategy discovery methods to real-world problems.
-While there is evidence that learners can transfer strategies to different planning problems \citep{Callaway2021Leveraging}, another direct approach to achieve a real-world impact will be to model relevant real-world issues directly within the meta-level MDP framework.
+Three possible pathways toward real-world applications are (1) teaching transferable cognitive skills in abstract environments that capture the essential structure of specific real-world tasks, (2) teaching general cognitive skills that can be applied to various real-world contexts, and (3) teaching directly applicable strategies in an accurate meta-level MDP model of a real-world task.
+While there is evidence that learners can transfer strategies to different planning problems \citep{Callaway2021Leveraging}, modeling relevant real-world issues directly within the meta-level MDP framework is the more direct approach with less need for the transfer of strategies.
 Strategy discovery methods could then directly discover resource-rational planning strategies for these problems, and teaching them to people will have a large potential benefit to their lives.
-To make this possible, recent work has made strategy discovery methods more scalable \citep{consul2021improving}, more interpretable \citep{skirzynski2021automatic,becker2022boosting}, and more robust against errors and uncertainties in our models of the real-world \citep{mehta2022leveraging}.
+To make this possible, recent work has made strategy discovery methods more scalable \citep{consul2021improving}, more interpretable \citep{becker2022boosting, skirzynski2021automatic}, and more robust against errors and uncertainties in our models of the real-world \citep{mehta2022leveraging}.